-- 4.4.16 This backtesting assessment is considered to be complementary to the PLAT when determining the eligibility of a trading desk for the IMA. - 4.4.17 At the trading desk level, backtesting should compare each desk's one-day VaR measure (calibrated to the most recent 250 trading days' data, equally weighted) at both a one-tailed 97.5th percentile and a one-tailed 99th percentile confidence level, using at least the most recent 250 one-day P&L data points of the desk. - A trading desk backtesting exception occurs when either the desk's actual or hypothetical loss registered in a day of the backtesting period exceeds the corresponding daily VaR measure resulting from the trading desk's internal model.
-Exceptions for actual losses are counted separately from exceptions for hypothetical losses; and the overall number of exceptions is the greater of these two numbers. - In the event either the P&L or the risk measure is not available or impossible to compute, it will count as a trading desk backtesting exception. - 4.4.18 If any given trading desk experiences either (i) more than 12 backtesting exceptions at the 99th percentile confidence level or (ii) 30 backtesting exceptions at the 97.5th percentile confidence level in the most recent 250 trading day period, the capital charges for all of the positions in the trading desk should be determined using the STM approach.65
+- 4.4.15 In addition to the firm-wide backtesting, the performance of the internal models will also be tested at the trading desk level through backtesting. - 4.4.16 This backtesting assessment is considered to be complementary to the PLAT when determining the eligibility of a trading desk for the IMA. - 4.4.17 At the trading desk level, backtesting should compare each desk's one-day VaR measure (calibrated to the most recent 250 trading days' data, equally weighted) at both a one-tailed 97.5th percentile and a one-tailed 99th percentile confidence level, using at least the most recent 250 one-day P&L data points of the desk. - A trading desk backtesting exception occurs when either the desk's actual or hypothetical loss registered in a day of the backtesting period exceeds the corresponding daily VaR measure resulting from the trading desk's internal model.
+Exceptions for actual losses are counted separately from exceptions for hypothetical losses; and the overall number of exceptions is the greater of these two numbers. - In the event either the P&L or the risk measure is not available or impossible to compute, it will count as a trading desk backtesting exception.